cartalyst/sentry/docs/introduction/features.md

 ----------

-It also provides additional features such as user groups and additional security features.
+It also provides additional features such as user groups and additional security features:

-* Authentication (via username or email)
-* Groups
-* Permissions
+- Configurable authentication (can use any type of authentication required, such as username or email)
-* Authorization
+- Authorization
-* Remember Me
-* User Suspension / Banning / Login Attempt Limiter via Throttling Driver
+- Activation of user *(optional)*
+- Groups and group permissions
+- "Remember me"
+- User suspension
+- Login throttling *(optional)*
+- User banning
-* Password Reset
+- Password resetting
-* User Activation
+- User data
-* Interfaces provided so you can use your own models or logic
+- Interface driven - switch out your own implementations at will